Insigura/molecool/README.md

 A Python package for analyzing and visualizing xyz files.
 This repository is currently under development.
 To do installation in development mode, download this repository and type 'pip install -e.' in the repository directory.

+This package requires the following:
+- Numpy
+- matplotlib

 ### Copyright

 Copyright (c) 2023, molssi_team